-You’ve seen cool pictures where someone shows what they’ve made with epoxy casting resin.
-Now, you’ve decided to give it a try.
+You’ve seen cool pictures where someone shows what they’ve made by casting epoxy resin.
+And you want to do it too.

 Let’s start with what is epoxy resin casting?

-There are three words in that question that we need to talk about:
+There are three words in that question we need to talk about:

 Epoxy is a class of synthetic thermosetting polymers containing epoxide groups.
 (That won’t be on the test, but might be useful if you’re ever a Jeopardy contestant.)
 It is one of the most widely available resins.
 I also find it’s the easiest to use resin, especially for beginners.
 It has a long working time and simple mixing instructions.

 Resin is a common term defining a class of organic substances that may be natural or synthetic, thermoplastic or thermosetting.
-(That’s not on the test either.)
 You use two-part resins with hardeners to form a solid material.

 This unique resin formula mixes in a thin consistency to allow bubbles to escape quickly.
 Once mixed, you can pour it into something with ‘sides’ like a mold, open wood spaces, or something similar.